MicrosoftLearning/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/readme.md

 - **[Download Latest Student Handbook and AllFiles Content](../../releases/latest)**
 - **Are you a MCT?** - Have a look at our [GitHub User Guide for MCTs](https://microsoftlearning.github.io/MCT-User-Guide/)
 - **Need to manually build the lab instructions?** - Instructions are available in the [MicrosoftLearning/Docker-Build](https://github.com/MicrosoftLearning/Docker-Build) repository
+- To preview this course in a self-paced format, see our **[interactive lab simulations](https://mslabs.cloudguides.com/guides/AZ-800%20Lab%20Simulations%20-%20Administering%20Windows%20Server%20Hybrid%20Core%20Infrastructure)**.
+You may find slight differences between the interactive simulations and the hosted labs, but the core concepts and ideas being demonstrated are the same.

 ## What are we doing?